-Every business, regardless of size, should be considering the bigger picture of attracting an international clientele rather than limiting their website and product to a US-based audience only.
-As your company grows—and isn’t that the goal?—so too will the demand from your customers, which is why it’s important to ensure your website is primed and optimized for international success.
+Every business, regardless of size, should consider the bigger picture of attracting an international clientele rather than limiting its website and product to a US-based audience only.
+As your company grows—and isn’t that the goal?—so, too, will the demand from your customers, which is why it’s important to ensure your website is primed and optimized for international success.

-Before diving into content, it’s always a good idea to first analyze the current traffic to your website and see what regions of the globe are visting your site.
-This kind of research and analysis is key to developing a business strategy to optimize your website for international customers, and will generally point you in the right direction.
+Before diving into the content, it’s always a good idea to first analyze the current traffic to your website and see what regions of the globe are visiting your site.
+This kind of research and analysis is key to developing a business strategy to optimize your website for international customers and will generally point you in the right direction.

 Search Engine Optimization—or SEO—is paramount to tapping into an international market, so plan out a strategy that will open up your product to a global audience.